wahidonix/godot-4-state-machine-controller/docs/state-machine.md

 - Allows camera-relative air control for movement
 - Character rotates to face movement direction while falling
 - Transitions to "idle" or "walking" when landing (based on input)
+- Can transition to "dash" when dash input is pressed

+### DashState
+**File:** `scripts/states/dash_state.gd`

+**Purpose:** Handles quick burst movement for evasion and traversal.

+**Behavior:**
+- Provides high-speed movement (15.0 units/second by default)
+- Uses camera-relative input direction or player forward direction
+- Limited duration (0.3 seconds by default) with cooldown system
+- Reduced gravity during dash for smoother movement
+- Character instantly rotates to face dash direction
+- Smooth velocity decay back to normal speeds

+**Entry Conditions:**
+- Can be triggered from any other state (idle, walking, jumping, falling)
+- Requires dash cooldown to be available
+- Input: Left Shift (keyboard) or B Button (controller)

+**Exit Conditions:**
+- Timer expires OR velocity drops to near-normal levels
+- Transitions based on final state: airborne → jumping/falling, grounded → idle/walking

 **Landing Logic:**
 ```gdscript